Uche05/ci-p1-ailib/README.md

 </details>

-## Mockup Screenshots
+## Mock-up Screenshots

-Below are two mockup images of the AI Library website created using the "Am I Responsive" website <a href="https://ui.dev/">here</a>.
+Below are two mock-up images of the AI Library website created using the "Am I Responsive" website <a href="https://ui.dev/">here</a>.

 | Screenshot 1 | Screenshot 2 |
 | :---: | :---: |